Disaster recovery and account failover (preview)

 An account failover usually involves some data loss.
 It's important to understand the implications of initiating an account failover.

-Because data is written asynchronously from the primary region to the secondary region, there is always a delay before a write to the primary region is replicated to the secondary region.
-If the primary region becomes unavailable, the most recent writes may not yet have been replicated to the secondary region.
+Because data is written asynchronously from the primary region to the secondary region, there is always a delay before a write to the primary region is copied to the secondary region.
+If the primary region becomes unavailable, the most recent writes may not yet have been copied to the secondary region.

 When you force a failover, all data in the primary region is lost as the secondary region becomes the new primary region and the storage account is configured to be locally redundant.
-All data already replicated to the secondary is maintained when the failover happens.
-However, any data written to the primary that has not also been replicated to the secondary is lost permanently.
+All data already copied to the secondary is maintained when the failover happens.
+However, any data written to the primary that has not also been copied to the secondary is lost permanently.

 The Last Sync Time property indicates the most recent time that data from the primary region is guaranteed to have been written to the secondary region.
 All data written prior to the last sync time is available on the secondary, while data written after the last sync time may not have been written to the secondary and may be lost.
 Use this property in the event of an outage to estimate the amount of data loss you may incur by initiating an account failover.

 As a best practice, design your application so that you can use the last sync time to evaluate expected data loss.
 For example, if you are logging all write operations, then you can compare the time of your last write operations to the last sync time to determine which writes have not been synced to the secondary.